bryanoliveira/bryanoliveira/README.md

 Passionate computer scientist, thrilled by innovation and amazed by the human brain.
 Interested in high-performance computing and working towards artificial general intelligence through deep reinforcement learning research and machine learning engineering.
 Voracious meta-learner in the free time.

-- 🔭 I’m currently working on applied offline reinforcement learning and machine learning engineering
+- 🔭 I’m currently working on machine learning engineering and reinforcement learning research applied to debt collection.
-- 🌱 I’m currently learning parallel computing (with CUDA) and as much as I can about the human brain
-- :muscle: Future goals: start writing a blog and build my own game engine from scratch
+- 🌱 I'm always learning, as I find that constantly expanding my horizons helps to boost my creativity.
-- 💬 Ask me about development, deployment and PC building
+- 💬 Ask me about AI, how we can draw inspiration from the brain, and philosophical questions about it.
 - ⚡ Fun fact: I once wrote [a program](https://github.com/bryanoliveira/cellular-automata) that could simulate [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) _within_ Life itself:

 <div align="center">